-The ARC Naval Training Centre is a partnership between Industry Leaders, Government organisations and Three universities.
+The Naval Training Centre is a partnership between Industry Leaders, Government organisations and Three universities.

 Learn more about the Industry driven research conducted by each of these Universities.